 Engaging with the CRPD Committee

 This webinar was organised to help DPOs, NGOs and disability researchers to understand how to engage with the CRPD Committee in a variety of ways – through the dialogue with States, the Committee sessions, the individual complaints process under the Optional Protocol, etc. Speakers included current and former members of the UN Committee, lawyers and activists who have taken case before the CRPD Committee and participated in the dialogue between the Committee and States Parties.

 • Prof Jonas Ruskus, Professor at Vytautas Magnus University, Lithuania and Vice-chair of the Committee on the Rights of Persons with Disabilities of the United Nations

 • Prof Theresia Degener, former Chair UN CRPD Committee

-• Dr. Janos Fiala-Butora, Lecturer in International Disability Law, NUI Galway and Human Rights Lawyer
+• Dr. Janos Fiala-Butora, Lecturer in International Disability Law, University of Galway and Human Rights Lawyer

 • Dragana Ciric Milovanovic, Disability Rights International, Director of the Europe Regional Office London United Kingdom (UK).

 This discussion was chaired by Hanxu Liu, Early Stage Researcher, DARE Project.

 The session is now available to view here.